Peeling metric spaces of strict negative type: Testing for (strict) negative type

 Another test is presented at the end of \S 2.2 of \cite{zhou2021linear} (see also \cite{gander1989constrained}): $d$ is strict negative type iff the value of the optimization problem $\text{CRQopt}(A,b,C)$ defined therein is positive with $A = -d$, $b = 0$, and $C = 1$.
 This value can also be computed through standard linear algebra operations.

 In short, checking for (strict) negative type is not a computational bottleneck, though it is expensive enough to be avoided if possible.
-The next section gives a result that allows us to avoid a computational check for certain ways of combining strict negative type metrics before providing a real-world example of a peel in non-Euclidean space.
+Theorem \ref{thm:product} gives a result that allows us to avoid a computational check for certain ways of combining strict negative type metrics.